juliandunn/handler_dsl_demo/README.md

 a run list means that any events of interest that happened during steps 1-4 won't get processed by that handler.

+Some examples of use cases for handlers:

-An example of this would be to notify a chat system when a run fails.
+* Notify a chat system when a run fails
+* Send # of updated resources and/or timing information about a successful run to statsd
+* Lock a global mutex in etcd when a run starts.
+Release it when done.

 For more information on this feature, please read [RFC-039](https://github.com/chef/chef-rfc/blob/master/rfc039-event-handler-dsl.md) or the Chef docs.